celestiaorg/orchestrator-relayer/docs/bootstrapper.md

 ### Add keys

-In order for the bootstrapper to start, it will need a P2P private key in store.

 The P2P private key is optional, and a new one will be generated automatically on the start if none is provided.

-The `p2p` sub-command will help you set up this key:
+The `p2p` sub-command will help you set up this key if you want to use a specific one:

 ```ssh
 qgb bootstrapper p2p  --help